liv-iz/itinerary_extractor/PRIVACY_POLICY.md

 ### 3. Data Sharing and Third Parties

-The only third party your data is shared with is **Google**, via the Google Gemini API.
 Your data is processed by our server and shared with **Google** via the Google Gemini API.

-*   We send the webpage content and your API key to Google's servers for processing.
-*   We do **not** collect, store, or transmit any of your data to our own servers.
-*   We do **not** sell or share your data with any other third parties.
 *   We send the webpage content from your active tab to our server.
 Our server then sends this content to Google's servers for processing.
 *   We do **not** log, store, or permanently save the webpage content you process.
 The data is only held in memory on our server for the duration of the request to Google.
 *   We do **not** sell or share your data with any other third parties besides Google for the purpose of generating the itinerary.